borisbaldassari/maven-index-exporter/README.md

 4.0K	/work/nexus-maven-repository-index.properties
 4.0K	/work/nexus-maven-repository-index.properties.md5
 4.0K	/work/nexus-maven-repository-index.properties.sha1
-Make files modifiable by the end-user:
+* Make files modifiable by the end-user.
-Docker Script execution finished on 2021-08-19 09:07:54.
+Docker Script execution finished on 2021-08-27 06:32:23.
 ````

 The _1.fld file contains the fields for each document: